-Customers can search for niche products in an instant, and if you are a seller of niche product, reaching out to the world can increase your sales volumes thus decreasing the cost of the item for you, the business.
+Customers can search for niche products in an instant, and if you are a seller of niche product, reaching out to the world can increase your sales volumes thus decreasing the cost of the item for you.

-The customers experience can be streamlined, they will spend less time over order discrepancies and there is an increased chance of cross selling as the products are just another click away.
+The customers experience can be streamlined, they will spend less time over order discrepancies and there’s an increased chance of cross selling as associated products are just a click away.

-Marketplaces are great for customer acquisition; a marketplace such as eBay will spread your branding across the web quicker than any pay per click scheme.
-Marketplaces have high velocities, great for brand new stock and finishing lines.
-Marketplaces can also be places to test ideas or new products, you will soon know on whether a product is not going to do well or fly off the shelves.
+Marketplaces are great for customer acquisition.
+A marketplace such as eBay will spread your branding across the web quicker than any pay per click scheme.
+Consequently, marketplaces have high velocities, great for brand new stock and finishing lines.
+They’re also great places to test ideas or products, you’ll quickly see whether a product is struggling to sell or flying off the shelves.

 Protecting your bricks and mortar:

 Many traditional companies are afraid of marketplaces and the fierce price wars between competitors.
-They are afraid of a detrimental effect to the brand, their brick and mortar shops not being able to match online prices in their brick and mortar stores, and keeping up with the demand of a high volume marketplace.
+They fear damaging their brand, not being able to match online prices in their brick and mortar stores, and keeping up with the demand of a high volume marketplace.
 Fear is a great controller, and you must know your enemy.
-Many high street businesses trade under a pseudonym, access to the product, but it causes no cross over in their high street stores.
+Many high street businesses trade under pseudonyms, giving them access to price conscious customers online, without damaging their high street stores.

 As for prices, well the competition for the product types are already there.
-Many will browse shops muttering that they can get it cheaper on eBay.
+Many will browse brick and mortar stores muttering that they can get it cheaper on eBay.
 I know I do.
-You have to join the race, not shy away from it to stop your competitors getting ahead.
-Brands are more dilute when it comes to e-commerce; smaller brands come into their own online.
+You have to join the race, not shy away from it to stop your competitors winning.
+Big brands are more dilute when it comes to e-commerce.
+It’s smaller brands that come into their own online.
 Market to create a personal, emotional connection with your customers and build trust so that they choose to buy from you even when you are not the cheapest.

 As with any new route to channel, you have charlatans to go with it!
 Is someone trading as you?
 Using your brand awareness to gain sales?
-Even if you are not e-commerce active you need to make sure you regularly check your brand on the internet.
-Reputation is everything to a business and with the anonymity of the internet is easy to impersonate a leading brand.
+Even if you’re not e-commerce active you need to make sure you regularly check your brand on the internet.
+Reputation is everything to a business and the anonymity of the internet makes it easy to impersonate a leading brand.

 Back in the days of the dot com boom all you needed was a website and the traffic was yours.
-But the giants like Google and Yahoo forced us to search their ay and the fight for natural search was on!
+But the giants like Google and Yahoo forced us to search their way and the fight for natural search was on!
 To fund their world domination these two titans have their own search marketing schemes or pay-per-click advertising to drive traffic using keywords.
 Large advertisers can spend thousands on pay per click advertising (probably wasting a lot of it due to bad management) Marketplaces are an active way to do this.
 For instance on eBay you are advertising as well as physically selling an item.
-The marketplace has done the hard work for you!
+The marketplace does the hard traffic acquisition work for you!